StewBC/SimpleMenu/readme.txt

 on Windows, Linux and OS X.  The C version is more or less a port of the Python version.

+For Windows, I used PDCurses34 and after unzipping, I put menu.c in the win32 folder.

 The user can set the folling elements for the menu, all of which are optional, except of the "items" element: y             - Row height of upper left.
 If omitted, center on screen in y